mikeries/node-global/README.md

 Note: Developers you can access them with or without referring to the `global` object.
 For example, both `global.process` and `process` work the same.

-Modules and Buffer requires their own lessons, so we'll cover them one-by-one later.
+Process, modules and Buffer requires their own lessons, so we'll cover them one-by-one later.
 For now let's look more into `process`.

-## Process

-`process` has a lengthy number of properties related to the currently running Node instance and the environment.

-* `process.env`: Environmental variables
-* `process.pid`: Process ID
-* `process.platform`: Platform, e.g., `darwin`
-* `process.cwd()`: Current working directory.
-Not always the same as `__dirname`.
-* `process.versions`: Versions of node, V8, zlib and other Node internal components
-* `process.features`: Features of this Node instance, e.g., `debug`p
-* `process.arch`: Architecture of this system, e.g., `x64`
-* `process.uptime()`: Time this process runs in seconds
-* `process.memoryUsage()`: The heap total and used numbers

-It also has methods to terminate the process:

-* `process.exit(1)`: Exit the current process with errors
-* `process.exit(0)`: Exit the current process with no errors
-* `process.kill(pid)`: Terminate a process with ID `pid`, e.g., to kill self is `process.kill(process.pid)`

-If this was a mouthful of information, refrain from worrying.
-Instead use this page when you need it and know that the system information can be found in `process`.

 ## Explicit and Implicit Global Scoping